roc-streaming/roc-vad/README.md

 The project follows [semantic versioning](https://semver.org/).

-The backwards compatibility promise applies only to gRPC interface (see below), but not to command-line tools.
+The backward compatibility promise applies only to gRPC interface (see below), but not to command-line tools.

 Changelog file can be found here: [CHANGES.md](CHANGES.md).